Message tracking in Microsoft 365 (Exchange Online)

 You can use PowerShell to search through message tracking logs on on-premises servers as well as to trace messages in Exchange Online.
 And although the experience is somehow similar, there are some differences worth mentioning.

-Get-MessageTrace does not require any additional parameters; however, if you do not add any, it will return information about all messages processed by your tenant in the last 48 hours.
+Get-MessageTraceV2 does not require any additional parameters; however, if you do not add any, it will return information about all messages processed by your tenant in the last 48 hours.
 Normally, that would provide you with too much data for diagnostic purposes.
 To find out what happened to a specific email, you will need to narrow your query down.
 For example:

-Get-MessageTrace -RecipientAddress <user’s address> -StartDate 11/07/2017 -EndDate 11/14/2017
+Get-MessageTraceV2 -RecipientAddress <user’s address> -StartDate "06/13/2025 7:00 AM" -EndDate "06/14/2025 7:00 AM"

-Get-MessageTrace -RecipientAddress <user’s address> -StartDate 11/07/2017 -EndDate 11/14/2017 | Format-list -Property Received,SenderAddress,Status,MessageTraceId
+Get-MessageTraceV2 -RecipientAddress <user’s address> -StartDate "06/13/2025 7:00 AM" -EndDate "06/14/2025 7:00 AM" | Format-list -Property Received,SenderAddress,Status,MessageTraceId

 The list provides you with just enough information to find the right message.

-To check what happened to the message, for example, why did the delivery fail, you will need the Get-MessageTraceDetail.
-Instead of finding and copying Message Trace ID from the results of the previous cmdlet, let’s just use it in a pipeline:
+To check what happened to the message (e.g., why the delivery failed), you will need to use the Get-MessageTraceDetailV2 cmdlet.
+Instead of finding and copying the MessageTraceId from the results of the previous cmdlet, let’s just use it in a pipeline:

-Get-MessageTrace -RecipientAddress <user’s address> -StartDate 11/07/2017 -EndDate 11/14/2017 -Status Failed | Get-MessageTraceDetail
+Get-MessageTraceV2 -RecipientAddress <user’s address> -StartDate 09/11/2025 -EndDate 09/12/2025 -Status Failed | Get-MessageTraceDetailV2

 As you can easily see, the delivery failed because of a mail flow rule.
 This is one of the reasons you should always take a second to name mail flow rules properly.
-Name like “Rule 1” probably will not tell you much, even if you were the one to set up the rule in the past.
+A name like “Rule 1” probably will not tell you much, even if you were the one to set up the rule in the past.

 Start-HistoricalSearch

-Running a message trace for emails older than a week is not possible directly, it requires running a Historical Search.
-To begin the search, run Start-HistoricalSearch.
-The required parameters are: StartDate, EndDate, ReportTitle and ReportType (MessageTrace or MessageTraceDetail).
-Make sure you have also specified the -NotifyAddress field, to receive the report as soon as it is ready.
-If the -NotifyAddress parameter is not specified, the only way to access the report is via EAC.
-Also, it is important to narrow down the search to include only the data you need, as historical search might take up to a few hours.
+-NotifyAddress parameter to receive the report as soon as it is ready.
+If the -NotifyAddress parameter is not specified, the only way to access the report is via the EAC.
+Also, it is important to narrow down the search to include only the data you need, as a historical search might take up to a few hours.

-Start-HistoricalSearch -ReportTitle "Trace1" -ReportType MessageTrace -SenderAddress [email protected] -StartDate 11/01/2017 -EndDate 11/07/2017 -NotifyAddress [email protected]
+Start-HistoricalSearch -ReportTitle "Trace1" -ReportType MessageTrace -SenderAddress [email protected] -StartDate 09/09/2025 -EndDate 09/10/2025 -NotifyAddress [email protected]

 To check the status of any search started in the last ten days, use Get-HistoricalSearch.

-Message tracking in Microsoft 365 using EAC
+Message tracking in Microsoft 365 using the EAC

-Here’s a short video that shows how exactly how to run an extended message trace in Exchange Online:
+Here’s a short video that shows exactly how to run an extended message trace in Exchange Online:

 Now, you can either click Start a trace to specify your search criteria from scratch or use one of the templates available below.
 Templates open the same New message trace window, but they have some fields predefined.